 The Discipline and the Major

 General science is, as its name suggests, not a single discipline.
 Rather, it draws from subject matter offered by each of the departments in the Division of Mathematics and Science.
 The major allows midshipmen to pursue a broad program in the field of physical applications of mathematics and science.
 The major consists of twelve courses of which nine are specified and three are elective.
 The required courses are introductory courses in general oceanography, atmospheric science, modern physics, basic programming, differential equations, the mathematics of naval tactics, underwater acoustics and sonar, biology and the philosophy of science.
-Two of the elective courses may be chosen from a very large menu of courses in mathematics, science and engineering for which the prerequisites are the aforementioned introductory courses.
+Two of the elective courses may be chosen from a very large menu of courses in mathematics, science and engineering; one of the two must be a sequel to another major course.
 The third elective is fairly unconstrained.

 Midshipmen who graduate from the Naval Academy having succeeded in the general science major will have a strong technical background that has prepared them well for any aspect of naval service.
 Some may be able to enter graduate study in more specialized programs.